vedanglad/vedanglad.github.io/README.md

 # Personal Website

-This github repository serves as my portfolio webite, where you can get to know me and my learning journey.
+This github repository serves as my portfolio website, where you can get to know me and my learning journey.

 Feel free to explore my website here: [https://vedanglad.github.io](https://vedanglad.github.io/)